 Guide to Reform of Higher Education: A European Perspective

-Tilburg University, CentER; Netspar; University of Amsterdam - Amsterdam School of Economics (ASE); CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+Tilburg University, CentER; Netspar; University of Amsterdam - Amsterdam School of Economics (ASE); CESifo (Center for Economic Studies and Ifo Institute)

 Rick Van der Ploeg